Skip to main content

 The data for this indicator has been insufficient

-Share of EU population living in EU Member States, regions or local communities that promote sustainable food in canteens
+Population living in municipalities that promote sustainable food in canteens

 Lifestyles